-e) Integrated Children's Register (ICS) and Child Protection Plans (Previously The Child Protection Register):
+f) Integrated Children's Register (ICS) and Child Protection Plans (Previously The Child Protection Register):

 The DSL will inform members of staff who have direct pastoral responsibility for children and young people who have a Child Protection Plan.
-These children and young people must be monitored very carefully and the smallest concern should be recorded on an incident sheet and passed immediately to the DSL or the Headteacher in the DSL's absence.
+These children and young people must be monitored very carefully, and the smallest concern should be recorded on myconcern and the DSL (or the Headteacher in the DSL's absence) alerted to this information as a matter of urgency.
+Qualifying concerns will then be shared with social services.

-f) Concerns involving members of staff:
+g) Concerns involving members of staff:

-Any concerns that involve allegations against a member of staff should be referred immediately to the Head Teacher who will contact the Local Authority Designated Officer (LADO) to discuss and agree further action to be taken in respect of the child and the member of staff.
+Any concerns that involve allegations against a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, should be referred immediately to the DSL or the Head Teacher who will contact the Local Authority Designated Officer (LADO) to discuss and agree further action to be taken in respect of the child and the member of staff.